 Internet speeds are typically expressed as numbers.
-For example, speeds of 50/10 mean a 50 Mbps download speed and 10 Mbps upload speed.
+For example, speeds of 50/10 mean a 50 megabits per second (Mbps) download speed and 10 Mbps upload speed.

-In 2016, the Canadian Radio-Telecommunications Commission established a Universal Service Objective for all Canadian homes and businesses to have access to broadband internet speeds of at least 50 megabits per second (Mbps) for downloads and 10 Mbps for uploads.
-In addition to having access to these minimum speeds, every Canadian should have the option of subscribing to an internet plan with unlimited data usage
+In 2016, the Canadian Radio-Television and Telecommunications Commission (CRTC) established a Universal Service Objective for all Canadian homes and businesses to have access to broadband internet speeds of at least 50 Mbps for downloads and 10 Mbps for uploads.
+In addition to having access to these minimum speeds, every Canadian should have the option of subscribing to an internet plan with unlimited data usage.

-The Ministry of Citizens' Services, the Union of BC Municipalities (UBCM) and Northern Development Initiative Trust collaborated on a study to understand these speed discrepancies.
+The Ministry of Citizens' Services, the Union of BC Municipalities (UBCM) and Northern Development Initiative Trust (NDIT) collaborated on a study to understand these speed discrepancies.
 TANEx Engineering was contracted to perform the study.
 A summary of the study and the full report from TANEx are available.

 The study found that communities may have reduced speeds for many reasons.
 However, three categories were identified as contributing to slower speeds: